CPOMUCL/GPSat/README.md

 - Unit testing (pytests).

-### NOTE: plotting maps requires 'cartopy' package which can be install with: conda install cartopy
+### NOTE: plotting maps requires 'cartopy' package which can be install with: conda install -c conda-forge cartopy=0.20.2